MakeSchool-Tutorials/Environment-Setup/P04-Git-Github/content.md

 >
 Hi droxey!
 You have successfully authenticated, but GitHub does not provide shell access.
 ```
+This can be complicated for first time developers.
+If so have no fear - we will help you at orientation.

 # Stretch Challenge: Practice Git